eieste/django-mail-system/docs/source/docs/maillog.rst

 MailLog
 #######

-Log the Transsmission of an outgoing E-Mail:
+How to log the transmission of an outgoing E-Mail:

 .. code-block:: python3